 You have to curb your eating and you must exercise at least 3 times a week.
 And even then is that enough?
 You may not realise a number of calories you eat in food and don’t even realise what is the cause of your weight gain.

 A good example is coffee.
 A venti latte from Starbucks is 250 calories.
 Not a lot you may think but it would take you approximately 20 minutes to burn that off on a treadmill with a brisk run.
+That would cost you one Jen ferruggia coupon at the gym I’ve been trying out.
+It has an arcade concept where you pay for the machine and your use not for an entry.

 Over the course of a week (1 latte/5 times a week) that’s 1250 calories which equates to a bar ofCadburyss milk chocolate